 Basic Agents and Clients

-You must use SimpleRPC for writing agents and clients.
+In general you should use SimpleRPC for writing agents and clients.
 SimpleRPC is a framework that wraps the core MCollective client and agent structures in a lot of helpful convention and tools.

 Writing agents for mcollective is simple, we’ll write a simple echo agent as well as a cli tool to communicate with it that supports discovery, filtering and more.